QuantConnect/lean-cli/README.md

-  --notify-sms TEXT               A comma-separated list of phone numbers configuring SMS-notifications --push                          Push local modifications to the cloud before starting live trading --open                          Automatically open the live results in the browser once the deployment starts --verbose                       Enable debug logging --help                          Show this message and exit.
+  --notify-sms TEXT               A comma-separated list of phone numbers configuring SMS-notifications --push                          Push local modifications to the cloud before starting live trading --open                          Automatically open the live results in the browser once the deployment starts --force                         Forces the project to redeploy by first stopping any of the project's previous live
+                                  deployments.

+  --verbose                       Enable debug logging --help                          Show this message and exit.
 ```